Contents

 Synopsis

-Serum sickness is a type 3 immune-complex disease resulting from exposure to therapeutic heterologous (nonhuman) protein antigens or chimeric therapeutic proteins.
+Serum sickness is a type 3 immune-complex-mediated hypersensitivity reaction that classically presents with urticaria, fever, myalgias, polyarthralgias, polyarthritis, and lymphadenopathy.
+It arises from exposure to therapeutic heterologous (nonhuman) protein antigens or chimeric therapeutic proteins.
 Common offending agents include intravenous immunoglobulin, serum albumin, antithymocyte globulin, rituximab, and infliximab.
 The reaction is also rarely observed after blood transfusions, immunizations, microbial and venom antitoxins, and insect bites.

 Codes